Industry News

 Writing an effective brief

-Create a brief starting with the objectives
+Create a brief by starting with the objectives

 To create a brief, start by defining the objectives.